-CN 110 Introduction to Consumer Education/3 Units
+CN 110 Consumer Education/3 Units

-A course designed to improve skills and awareness of problems facing the modern consumer.
-Areas covered include rights, aids and protection, advertising, warranties, guarantees; money, banking and credit, saving and investing; specific consumer buying problems such as mortgages, autos, housing, insurance, food, and health services.
+A course designed to create an awareness of the problems facing the modern consumer.
+Areas of consumer rights and remedies covered include: government; business relations contracts, money banking and credit, saving and investing; health services, and specific major purchases made by the consumer.